-6.6 You must provide privacy information at the time you collect personal data or within a reasonable period, as explained above.
-This means acting fairly in the circumstances and giving people a meaningful opportunity to consider privacy information, where possible.

-6.7 The privacy information you provide must be concise and easy to understand, especially when you are using children's data or data about vulnerable people.
+- 6.6 You must provide privacy information at the time you collect personal data or within a reasonable period, as explained above, unless an exemption applies.
+This means acting fairly in the circumstances and giving people a meaningful opportunity to consider privacy information, where possible. - 6.7 The privacy information you provide must be concise and easy to understand, especially when you are using children's data or data about vulnerable people.
 There are a variety of different techniques.
-For example, you could consider using graphics and videos.

-6.8 You must actively provide privacy information.
-If you have a website, you should include a privacy notice and you should also consider whether you need to provide privacy information in other ways to make sure it is easily accessible.
+For example, you could consider using graphics and videos. - 6.8 You must actively provide privacy information unless an exemption applies.
+If you have a website, you should include a privacy notice and you should also consider whether you need to provide privacy information in other ways to make sure it is easily accessible. - 6.9 Privacy information can be provided orally and this may be appropriate, for example, in a fast-moving news environment.